Christian M. 3 min read

 How much does gas cost in the UK?

-The cost of gas in the UK is influenced by (1) your gas use, (2) your type of tariff, (3) your gas rate, standing charge, region and payment option, and (4) whether it’s a domestic or commercial property.
+The cost of gas in the UK is influenced by (1) your gas consumption, (2) your agreed gas tariff, and (3) whether the property is domestic or commercial.

-(1) The more kWh of gas you consume, the higher your bill.
-Gas heating and cooking are the most common uses.
+• (1) The more gas you consume, measured in kilowatt hours (kWh), the higher your overall bill.
+Gas used for heating and cooking typically makes up the largest share of household gas use.

-(4) Domestic properties pay 5% VAT and are protected by the energy price cap.
-Business properties pay variable % VAT depending on their activities and are not protected by the price cap.
-Businesses can get help through the Energy Bill Discount Scheme.
+• (3) Domestic properties pay 5% VAT and are protected by the energy price cap.
+Businesses pay VAT at 20% and are not protected by the price cap.

-Here are some examples of typical UK gas costs using our calculator:
+Here are some examples of typical home gas costs using our calculator:

-A couple residing in a domestic property in Southern Scotland might use approximately 10,000 kWh of gas annually.
-If the current price cap remains consistent and they’re on a standard variable rate (as most people are), their yearly bill would amount to £792.67, including 5% VAT.
+A couple living in Southern Scotland might use approximately 10,000 kWh of gas annually.
+If the current price cap remains consistent and they are on a standard variable tariff, their yearly bill would amount to £721, including 5% VAT.

-If living in a comparable flat in Liverpool and paying by credit, the same couple would expect to pay around £857.40 annually.
-This increase is due to the costlier credit payments and the higher rates in Merseyside.
+If living in a comparable flat in Liverpool and paying by credit, the same couple would expect to pay around £727 annually.
+This increase is due to higher tariffs for credit payments and higher regional rates in Merseyside.

 What’s the most expensive part of a home gas bill in the UK?

-Under the current price cap rates, gas consumption per unit rate is the most expensive part of any default tariff.
+Based on the average gas consumption of 11,500 kWh used by Ofgem, the gas consumption unit rate is the most expensive part of a default tariff.

 Compare fixed home gas prices